ogrnv/Creating-sample-means-for-measurement-standards-of-intelligence/README.md

 When retested, testees may remember their answers, which could affect answers on the second administration.

-The effect does not allow any static intelligence test to be a measurement standard of intelligence.
+The effect does not allow any static intelligence test to be a measurement standard of intelligence, since repeated measurements using such a standard will give erroneous results.
-Even a single use of such a test is not reliable because it is not known whether a subject has taken the test in the past.

-Two other reasons:
- - change in subject's intelligence over time and
- - training,

-combined with the first, make intelligence measurements even more fictitious.
+Which also makes it impossible to find the average and maximum values ​​of a subject's intelligence.

 But a population of randomly generated tests is suitable to be a measurement standard of intelligence, provided that tests scores (from an AI or an intelligent being) are normally distributed with small standard deviations from the sample means(details below).